Should I Let My Baby Cry?

 You can't spoil an infant.
 Well-meaning people may tell you to let your baby "cry it out," but when your baby's crying, he's telling you something -- it can just be a bit tricky to figure out what it is!

 Coping with baby's cries:

-- If baby's full, clean, and comfortable, try soothing him by swaddling, walking and rocking, and turning on a calming sound like the vacuum or a white noise machine.
+- If baby's full, clean, comfortable, and without a fever, try soothing him by swaddling, walking and rocking, and turning on a calming sound like the vacuum or a white noise machine.

 - Offer a pacifier or a finger to suck.

 - Although "crying it out" as a sleep training tactic is not recommended for newborns, if you're about to start crying hysterically, it's OK to put baby down in a safe space for a few minutes to give yourself a break.

 Your baby's almost 3 months old!
 Every day, he gains more control over his rapidly-growing body.

 Here are some things your baby may be doing by now: